The third pillar

 hmac - default

 HMAC-SHA256 over a per-subscription shared secret, in the same header shape Stripe, GitHub, and Shopify use: X-AGLedger-Signature: t=<unix>,v1=<hex>.
 It confirms to one specific receiver that the POST came from the Server it subscribed against, untampered.
 It verifies in two lines and needs no third party.
-This is right for ordinary notarization fan-out, where only your own system consumes the event.
+This is the right choice for ordinary notarization fan-out, where only your own system consumes the event.

 RFC 9421 HTTP Message Signatures, signed with the Server's vault key - the same key that signs the chain.
 The receiver verifies against the Server's published public keys and holds no secret of its own.
 A subscription that lists a settlement event defaults to ed25519 when the Server has a signing key.
 This is the scheme that lets a settlement instruction cross a company boundary.